-In our opinion, because of the effect of the material weaknesses identified above on the achievement of the objectives of the control criteria, the Company has not maintained effective internal control over financial reporting as of December 31, 2011, based on the criteria established in Internal Control-Integrated Framework (1992) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+In our opinion, the Company maintained, in all material respects, effective internal control over financial reporting as of December 31, 2011, based on the criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.

-We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated financial statements and financial statement schedule as of and for the year ended December 31, 2011 of the Company and our report dated March 1, 2013 (January 21, 2014 as to the effects of the restatement and of the revisions to reflect the changes in the guarantor subsidiaries discussed in Note 21, the effects of the restatement discussed in Note 22, and the effects of the retrospective adoption of Accounting Standards Update No. 2011-11 discussed in Note 2 to the consolidated financial statements) expressed an unqualified opinion on those financial statements and financial statement schedule and included an explanatory paragraph regarding the restatement.
+We have also audited, in accordance with the standards of the Public Company Accounting Oversight Board (United States), the consolidated financial statements and financial statement schedule as of and for the year ended December 31, 2011 of the Company and our report dated February 23, 2012 expressed an unqualified opinion on those financial statements.

-/s/ Deloitte & Touche LLP Cincinnati, Ohio
+/s/ Deloitte & Touche LLP Cincinnati, Ohio February 23, 2012